 While peony like a break from the hot sun with dappled shade from nearby trees, they’ll struggle if overshadowed.
-They don’t like sharing their root space with surrounding trees and shrubs either.
-An old photo of the June’s peony busting in blooms illustrates the change in vigor since then; when the surrounding trees were not crowding her out.
+They don’t like sharing their root space with surrounding trees and shrubs, either.
+An old photo of June’s peony busting in blooms illustrates the change in vigor since the surrounding trees were not crowding her out.
 I suggested we move her peony to a sunnier spot.
-It’s true that peonies don’t like to be moved, but fall is the best time to try.
-For now June prefers to keep her peony where she is.
+Indeed, peonies aren’t fond of moving, but fall is the best time to try.
+For now, June prefers to keep her peony where she is.
 Let her live out her years rooted where she’s been.
 There’s great respect in that.

-Like people with opposite points of view, different religions and cultures, plants need their own space to thrive.
-All people and plants need nourishment, water and love.
+Like people with opposite points of view, different religions, and cultures, plants need their own space to thrive.
+All people and plants need nourishment, water, and love.
 Each is an individual, but together they create a beautiful garden and ecosystem for pollinators and other wildlife if we allow it.
-Or, we can destroy it with toxic chemicals and overshadowing; rather than allowing each to have what is needed while living in harmony among each other.
+Or, we can destroy it with toxic chemicals and overshadowing, rather than allowing each to have what is needed while living in harmony among each other.
 Imagine if we gave each other just that.
 Without judgment.
 Without intolerance.
 Without violence.
-These things I pray for our world which begins here at home.
+These things I pray for our world, which begins here at home.
 Happy Thanksgiving.

-I have a framed copy of Robert Fulghum’s poem All I Ever Really Need to Know, I Learned in Kindergarten that good old Mom gave me years ago.
+I have a framed copy of Robert Fulghum’s poem All I Ever Really Need to Know, I Learned in Kindergarten that dear Mom gave me years ago.
 It ends with “…it is still true, No matter how old you are when you go out into the world, it is best to hold hands and stick together.”
 Imagine that…

 Thanks for Giving Thanks … and for Holding Hands